eola-z-CS2103/CS2101/docs/UserGuide.md

 | specialisations     | /spec   | Any non-empty value                                          |-|
 | tags                | /tag    | Any non-empty value                                          |-|

-In NetworkBook, you can manage contact information by changing the fields assigned to them.
+In _NetworkBook_, you can manage contact information by changing the fields assigned to them.
 Following are the commands you can use to manage fields of a contact:

 | Command                                                          | How does it manage the fields                                  |
 |------------------------------------------------------------------|----------------------------------------------------------------|